mynl/aggregate/doc/1_Getting_Started.rst

 ``aggregate`` Hello World
 ==========================

-The only object you need to import to get started is ``build``. ``qd`` (quick display) is a nice-to-have utility function that handles printing with sensible defaults.
+The only object you need to import to get started is ``build``.
+The quick display function ``qd`` is a nice-to-have utility function that handles printing with sensible defaults.
+It is used extensively throughout.

 .. ipython:: python
     :okwarning: